m-mwangi/STEMinate_Web_App/README.md

      # git clone https://github.com/m-mwangi/STEMinate_Web_App.git
 You can also find the link by clicking on the green button written code on my repository

-Navigate to the directory After cloning, move into the directory:
+Navigate to the directory- After cloning, move into the directory:

-   # mentorship_platform
+    #cd mentorship_platform
 Install the dependencies Still, on your terminal, write the command below.
 This command will install all required dependencies for the project.

-  # pip install django
+    #pip install django

 Start the application